ros2/rclc/rclc/README.md

 ```

 In the example provided in [rclc_examples](../rclc_examples), one node with one publisher, one timer and one subscription is implemented with and without the convenience functions.
-The number of code lines of the exmaple to setup the rcl objects with the convenience functions is reduced by 24% compared to the initialization using the rcl API.
+The number of code lines of the example to setup the rcl objects with the convenience functions is reduced by 24% compared to the initialization using the rcl API.

 ## RCLC-Example Package